Sex worker: Discrimination

 Sex workers may be stereotyped as deviant, hypersexual, sexually risky, and substance abusive.
-Sex workers cope with this stigmatization, or othering, in ways such as hiding their occupation from non-sex workers, social withdrawal, and creating a false self to perform at work.
-Sex-work-related stigma perpetuates rape culture and leads to slut-shaming.
+Sex workers may cope with this stigmatization in ways such as hiding their occupation from non-sex workers, social withdrawal, and creating a false self to perform at work.
+Sex-work-related stigma may help perpetuate rape culture and can lead to slut-shaming.

+Among sex workers women were found overrepresented compared to gender parity.

-Sex work is also often conflated with sex trafficking, despite the fact that some sex workers choose to consensually engage in the sex trade.
+Sex work is also often conflated with sex trafficking, despite the fact that most sex workers choose to consensually engage in the sex trade.
 For example, the Fight Online Sex Trafficking Act in the United States was passed to ostensibly protect victims of sex trafficking but included language making it illegal to advertise consensual sex online.
 Such laws have a significantly negative impact on sex workers.

 Globally, sex workers encounter barriers in accessing health care, legislation, legal resources, and labor rights.
-In a study of U.S sex workers, 43% of interview participants reported exposure to intimate-partner violence, physical violence, armed physical violence, and sexual violence in the forms of sexual coercion and rape.
-In this same study, a sex worker reported, "in this lifestyle nothing's safe".
-Sex workers experience police abuse as well.
-Police use their authority to intimidate sex workers.
-Police officers have been reported to exploit street-based sex workers' fear of incarceration to force them to have sex with the police without payment, sometimes still arresting them after the coerced sex.
-Police also compromise sex workers safety, often holding sex workers responsible for crimes acted against them because of the stigma attached to their occupation, also known as victim-blaming.
-The effects of whorephobia impacts sex workers' agency, safety, and mental health.
+In a study of U.S. sex workers, 43% of interview participants reported exposure to intimate partner violence, physical violence, armed physical violence, and sexual violence in the forms of sexual coercion and rape.
+In this same study, a sex worker reported, "in this lifestyle, nothing's safe".
+Sex workers may experience police abuse as well, as the police may use their authority to intimidate sex workers.
+Police officers in some countries have been reported to exploit street-based sex workers' fear of incarceration to force them to have sex with the police without payment, sometimes still arresting them after having coerced sex.
+Police may also compromise sex workers' safety, often holding sex workers responsible for crimes perpetrated against them because of the stigma attached to their occupation.
 There is growth in advocacy organizations to reduce and erase prejudice and stigma against sex work, and to provide more support and resources for sex workers.